 The repetitive breaking-of-necks of small game (rabbits and such) resulted in chronic injury to the ulnar collateral ligament of the metacarpophalangeal joint of the thumb with weakening and eventual tear.
 Gamekeeping and poaching have largely fallen by the wayside as a recreational activity.
 This injury is now seen more frequently in skiers, and in the 80s, break dancers.

 The aim of imaging is to identify a fracture; determine if there is instability (joint space widening) and identify a Stener lesion.
-A classification into six types has been proposed by Hintermann 1 (see classification of skier's thumb).
+A classification into six types has been proposed by Hintermann et al in 1993 1 (see classification of gamekeeper thumb).

 This is almost always the first examination and is often able to give the diagnosis.
 If a small avulsion fracture is present, then this will be seen at the ulnar corner of the base of the proximal phalanx.

 If the tear is in the midsubstance, with no associated fracture then the ulnar side of the joint may appear widened.
 If the diagnosis is suspected stress views were once upon a time recommended, however concern now exists that performing these views can displace the torn undisplaced end of the ligament dorsal to adductor pollicis muscle thereby creating a Stener lesion 3.

 Ultrasound is helpful in identifying not only the tear but also whether or not a Stener lesion is present.
 Clearly this requires a knowledge of local anatomy and use of a high frequency probe.